Briley Palmer said she wanted to put her full attention on her team during a changing of the guard for Southeast Missouri State women’s basketball.

 SEMO led 31-30 at halftime, shooting 42% from the field.
 SIU (1-4) did not take its first lead until 1:47 left in the second quarter when freshman guard Tkiyah Nelson sunk a second-chance layup.
 The Redhawks answered in a hurry, though, as McCully drained a 3-pointer to quickly regain the lead.

-The tight first half was short-lived, though, as the Redhawks regained full composure and dominated in the final 20 minutes to hold on for their first win of the season.
+The tight first half was short-lived, though, as the Redhawks regained full composure and dominated the final 20 minutes to hold on for their first win of the season.

 Thanks to a Brianna Hill 3-pointer and a nifty Claybrooks second-chance layup, SEMO led by as much as 17 midway through the fourth quarter.
 Claybrooks put the exclamation point on the night with a 3-pointer in front of her bench in the final minute to send her home crowd into a frenzy.

 “She stepped up tonight,” Palmer said.
 “She really did.
 I don’t even know if I subbed her out tonight.
-She played probably close to the whole 40- minute time, so that’s just a great deal for her just to get that confidence and knowing that I've got that trust in her.”
+She played probably close to the whole 40-minute time, so that’s just a great deal for her just to get that confidence and knowing that I’ve got that trust in her.”

-Big Picture
+Big picture

 Palmer has said she wanted the Redhawks to build solid defensive performances and there were positive results on that front Monday.
 SIU was held to 33% shooting from the field, while SEMO forced 18 turnovers, including 10 in the first half.

-Monster nights from McCully and Claybrooks are excellent signs, proving that the Redhawks have an arsenal of scorers outside of the promising freshman Zoe Best, who only finished with six points on 2 of 10 shooting.
+Monster nights from McCully and Claybrooks are excellent signs, proving the Redhawks have an arsenal of scorers outside of the promising freshman Zoe Best, who only finished with six points on 2 of 10 shooting.
 That versatility also accounted for a season-best 47% shooting from 3-point range.

 “Honestly, our plan never changed,” McCully said.
 “Even after staring 0-4, we only work hard.
 We won.
 Now, we’re working harder.
 Back in the gym, back in the lab.
 We have a type of grind to us and we want to win the way we want to be.
 We don’t mind putting in those extra hours and we’re going to stay on it 10 toes throughout the process.”